serdimoa/charting/Symbology.md

 Supported resolutions affect available time frames too.
 The timeframe will not be available if it requires the resolution which is not supported.

 #####intraday_multipliers <[]>
 It is an array containing intraday resolutions (in minutes) the datafeed wants to build by itself.
-E.g., if the datafeed reported he supports resolutions [1, 5, 15], but in fact it has only 1 minute bars for symbol X, it should set intraday_multipliers of X = [1].
+E.g., if the datafeed reported he supports resolutions ["1", "5", "15"], but in fact it has only 1 minute bars for symbol X, it should set intraday_multipliers of X = [1].
 This will make Charting Library to build 5 and 15 resolutions by itself.

+#####has_seconds <false>
+Boolean showing whether symbol has sedonds history data.
+If it's false then all buttons for seconds resolutions will be disabled when this symbol is active in chart.
+If it is set to true, all resolutions that are supplied directly by the datafeed must be provided in `seconds_multipliers` array.

+#####seconds_multipliers <[]>
+It is an array containing seconds resolutions (in seconds without a postfix) the datafeed wants to build by itself.
+E.g., if the datafeed reported he supports resolutions ["1S", "5S", "15S"], but in fact it has only 1 second bars for symbol X, it should set seconds_multipliers of X = [1].
+This will make Charting Library to build 5S and 15S resolutions by itself.

 #####has_daily <false>
 The boolean value showing whether datafeed has its own D resolution bars or not.
 If `has_daily` = false then Charting Library will build respective resolutions from intraday by itself.
 If not, then it will request those bars from datafeed.